heonjaes/ED-2009-HS/README.md

-# Hopsital ER - PatientFlow Insights and Prediction
+# Patient Flow - Insights and Prediction
 ## Overview
 Hospitals face a common challenge: managing the influx of patients in the emergency room and optimizing their waiting times.
 This project aims to address this issue by leveraging data to provide valuable insights and predictive capabilities.
 Our goal is to help hospitals enhance their ability to manage and reduce patient waiting times in the Emergency Department (ED).